-If the new parameter reflects an improvement over a previous calibration, the PDS products will be regenerated and redelivered to the PSA.
+If the new parameter affects the data and reflects an improvement over a previous calibration, the PDS products will be regenerated and redelivered to the PSA.
 If the new parameter reflects a change in instrument behaviour, the change will be applied only to new products from that date forward.